& Case Studies

 “Something I found to be valuable was simply having conversations with my students about many of the concerns we teachers - and probably parents - have about ensuring they develop the responsibility, resilience, and resourcefulness they need to succeed.

-I started first by mimicking the Duke professor’s assignment we read about in the introduction to the START Handbook.
+I started first by mimicking the Duke professor’s assignment we read about in the introduction to the START in thh Classroom book.
 Wow!
 Was it ever eye-opening!

 I asked my students to complete a writing assignment.
 I instructed that it should be three paragraphs and that it could be about ANYTHING they wanted.
 Immediately, I was inundated with questions!
 They asked “Can I write about my dog?
 Can I write about something I already wrote about?
 Does it have to have a problem and a solution?
 The questions went on and on.